How to Write a Professional Bio, With Examples and Templates

 Which three words would you use to describe yourself?
 Most of us have been asked this question, and many of us have fumbled through it awkwardly.

 Coming up with a personal description can be daunting.
-But there are times when it’s essential - whether we’re updating our LinkedIn profiles, blogging for Medium or creating a website of our own.
+But there are times when it’s essential - whether we’re updating our LinkedIn profiles, blogging for Medium or creating a business website of our own.

 In this post, we’ll go over how to write a bio, step by step.
 To help guide you, we’ve also included a handy template, along with some professional bio examples for your inspiration.
 With these resources, you’ll find that writing a bio is much easier than you might think.